Environmental, Social & Governance

 In December 2018, we reopened Ma(i)sonry as RH Wine Vault as part of RH Yountville in the heart of wine country at 6711 Washington Street, Yountville, California.
 We restored this landmark building, which was originally designed in 1902 by its owner and vintner Charles Rovegno with the help of Angelo Brovelli, a local mason responsible for many of Napa County's idyllic stone bridges.
 This historic structure is listed on the National Register of Historic Places as well as on the Napa County Historic Resources Inventory.

-We are planning to open RH Guesthouse at 55 Gansevoort Street in New York, NY in fiscal 2022.
+In September 2022, we opened RH Guesthouse at 55 Gansevoort Street in New York, New York.
 The 55 Gansevoort building is located in the Gansevoort Market Historic District which is listed on the National Register of Historic Places.
-Our restoration of this historic landmark building, which dates to 1887 and was designed by architect Joseph M. Dunn, is underway.
+Our restoration of this historic landmark building, which dates to 1887, was designed by architect Joseph M. Dunn.

-We are developing RH England, The Gallery at the Historic Aynhoe Park.
-The earliest records indicate that a London mercer bought the manor of Aynhoe in 1545.
-The manor house at Aynhoe Park has been remodeled many times since it was built.
-We acquired Aynhoe Park in 2020 and intend to continue to redevelop, restore and breathe new life into this iconic historic site, which is considered to be a building of exceptional interest under the National Heritage List for England.
+In June 2023, we opened RH England, The Gallery at the Historic Aynho Park.
+The earliest records indicate that a London mercer bought the manor of Aynho in 1545.
+The manor house at Aynho Park has been remodeled many times since it was built.
+We acquired Aynho Park in 2020 and completed the redevelopment and restoration of the building to breathe new life into this iconic historic site, which is considered to be a building of exceptional interest under the National Heritage List for England.

-Aligned with our efforts to honor the legacy of great architecture and design, Waterworks supports the Institute of Classical Architecture and Art, the Nantucket Historical Association and the Sir John Soane’s Museum Foundation.
+Aligned with our efforts to honor the legacy of great architecture and design, Waterworks supports the Institute of Classical Architecture and Art, and the Nantucket Historical Association.
 Waterworks believes in supporting non-profit organizations that educate professionals and the general public in architecture, design and its allied arts in furtherance of their preservation for future generations.

 We care about the well-being of our people, customers, and communities, which is an important factor that influences our actions in many areas of our business operations.
-Our ESG programs are designed in part to support the ethical treatment of people including our associates, customers, vendors and other stakeholders.
+Our Corporate Responsibility programs are designed in part to support the ethical treatment of people, including our team members, customers, vendors and other stakeholders.
 We seek to promote workplace health and favorable working conditions for our people.

-Our goal is to have the most qualified person in every position.
-We have a policy that prohibits us from discriminating against any applicant or associate.
+Our goal is to have the right person in every position throughout our organization.
+We have a policy that prohibits us from discriminating against any applicant or team member.
 This policy governs all aspects of employment, including recruitment, hiring, training, promotion, compensation, discipline, job assignments, benefits, transfer and discharge.

 RH is committed to providing a productive work environment free of unlawful harassment.
 Our company policies prohibit any form of harassment that has the purpose or effect of unreasonably interfering with an individual’s work performance, or that creates an intimidating, hostile, abusive or offensive work environment.